HudaFiqri/Network_Automation/README.md

 # Network-Automation
-automticaly configure for router and switch
+automaticaly configure for router and switch